truebluejason/CovidAnalysis/project.md

 ## Conclusion

 So far now, we gain the fitted model to predict of new COVID-19 cases in US for the next five days.
 With the 95% confidence of the prediction, our fitted model shows us that the number of cases to follow will at least be tens of thousands, and in worst case, hundreds of thousands.
 Our analysis highlights a clear need for the US government to take a drastic measure to curtail the future infections.
 Otherwise, the number of new infections will continue to increase at a very sharp rate.
+This can be a warning to all of us about the severity of this diesease.

+By our model, we can predict other area's new cases as well if data is provided.
+For large country like US, different states are experiencing different levels of epidemic situation, and local states governments can use our model to predict the local situation and take action as early as possible to control the spread of COVID-19.

 There are limitations in our project, we do not consider the impact of imported cases from abroad and outbound cases.
 And the immediate corrective action of local government can intervene the increase of new cases.
+And the data was collected for entire countries, different area can have different situation, for US if we analysis different states, we may get more precise prediction.
 Further study can be conduct.